aviharos/oee/README.md

     $ python test_LoopHandler.py
     $ python test_main.py

-Now you can stop the test docker-compose project:
+Now you can stop the test docker compose project:

-    $ docker-compose down
+    $ docker compose down

 Please note that the tests were originally written in the GMT+2 time zone, so they might fail in other time zones.